 Display to header level

-A grant by the owners to the organization of a right of first purchase can provide the organization certainty that it will have some opportunity to vie for the property if and when the owners (or their heirs) contemplate a sale.
-A right of first purchase can be a right of first offer, a right of first negotiation, a right of first refusal or a combination of these rights.
+A grant by the owners to the organization of a right of first offer or right of first refusal to purchase the property can provide the organization certainty that it will have some opportunity to vie for the property if and when the owners (or their heirs) contemplate a sale.

-A right of first purchase provides to an organization the guarantee of an opportunity to consider or make an offer on a property.
-The negotiation of a right of first offer, negotiation or refusal may also provide a second benefit—serving to break the ice with an owner; this may be a first step toward building a relationship that eventually leads to more concrete and creative arrangements for the conservation of the property.
+Both a right of first offer (with or without negotiation) and a right of first refusal provide to an organization the guarantee of an opportunity to purchase a property.
+The discussions that lead to owners granting a right of first offer or right of first refusal may also provide a second benefit—serving to break the ice with an owner; this may be a first step toward building a relationship that eventually leads to more concrete and creative arrangements for the conservation of the property.

-Conservation organizations interested in acquiring land from owners not presently interested in selling can respond to owners’ concerns more readily and with greater versatility if they are familiar with the real estate tools suited for this circumstance.
+Organizations interested in acquiring land from owners not presently interested in selling can respond to owners’ concerns more readily and with greater versatility if they are familiar with the real estate tools suited for this circumstance.

 Example.
-The conservation organization has identified, as a top conservation priority, acquisition of a tract owned by a conservation-minded family.
+The organization has identified, as a top conservation priority, acquisition of a tract owned by a conservation-minded family.
 The goal of the organization is to add the land to its adjacent preserve.
 The owners are good stewards of the land but have no interest in selling at present; nor are they likely to want to sell while they are healthy and still enjoying the land, deferring such matters involving mortality to the future, most likely to their estate and heirs.

 Strategies.
 If acquisition is not a possibility, at least in the short term, what other strategies may be advanced by the land trust?